Add components with alternative designs

 To add or connect System Composer™ components:

 Add an architecture Variant Component block from the Modeling tab or the palette.
 You can also click and drag a box on the canvas, then select the Variant Component block.
-You can also create a variant component from a component or reference component.
+You can also create a variant component from a Component block or Reference Component block.
 Right-click on the component and select Add Variant Choice.

 To add a port, select an edge of the component and choose a direction from the menu: